 It also means that support staff are more likely to be specialized and can assist you more easily and rapidly.
-Managed hosting providers also take over responsibility for patches and updates, which are a security weakness that shouldn’t be overlooked.
+Managed hosting providers also take over responsibility for patches and updates, which are security weaknesses that shouldn’t be overlooked.

-Choosing a web host that is secure and reputable isn’t overly difficult or time consuming, but it could reduce your stress levels by order of magnitude.
+Choosing a web host that is secure and reputable isn’t overly difficult or time-consuming, but it could reduce your stress levels by an order of magnitude.
 With that in mind, I’d also like to take the chance to direct you to Jerry’s Guide to VPNs for Newbies.